-While there's no one-size-fits-all best credit card for everyone, the top American Express cards offer a little bit of something for everyone: higher cash-back rewards on everyday spending, travel point bonuses or credit to those who may not traditionally qualify.
+While there's no one-size-fits-all perfect credit card for everyone, the top American Express cards offer a little bit of something for everyone: higher cash-back rewards on everyday spending, travel point bonuses or credit to those who may not traditionally qualify.

-Remember, the best card for you depends on your spending habits.
+Remember, the right card for you depends on your spending habits.
 Large families may find that groceries are their biggest credit card expense while young professionals may spend a lot on travel or dining out.

 The experts at CreditCards.com picked their favorite credit cards from a number of categories.
 Here are the American Express credit cards on their list.